TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.33.md

 ---

-but he that is married is careful for the things of the world, how he may please his wife,
+but he who is married is concerned about the things of the world, how he may please his wife.